 The box jellyfish Chironex fleckeri is a species infamous for its lethal sting.
 They are active predators and are extremely mobile during the hours of daylight, typically covering around 200 metres an hour.
 At night, however, they basically stop moving altogether.
-‘During these periods of “inactivity”, the jellyfish lie motionless on the sea floor, with no bell pulsation occurring and with tentacles completely relaxed and in contact with the sea floor,’ wrote Jamie Seymour and colleagues in the Medical Journal of Australia back in 2004.
-A small disturbance – like a light or a vibration – ‘causes the animals to rise from the sea floor, swim around for a short period, and then fall back into an inactive state on the sand.’
+‘During these periods of “inactivity”, the jellyfish lie motionless on the sea floor, with no bell pulsation occurring and with tentacles completely relaxed and in contact with the sea floor,’ wrote Jamie Seymour, a biologist at James Cook University in Cairns, in the Medical Journal of Australia back in 2004.
+A small disturbance – like a light or a vibration – ‘causes the animals to rise from the sea floor, swim around for a short period, and then fall back into an inactive state on the sand.”
 To Seymour and his colleagues, this looked a lot like sleep.

 What is particularly interesting about the box jellyfish is that it has four sets of six eyes (so 24 in total), some of them endowed with lenses and retinas and are clearly capable of forming images.
 Perhaps these structures, which require huge neurological processing, set the stage for the emergence of two distinct states of vigilance.
 One – wakefulness – allowed the animal to focus on the analysis of complex visual information and the split-second making of decisions.
 The other – sleep – became the brain’s opportunity to process information without being overloaded by the senses.
 It’s an idea put forward by evolutionary biologist Lee Kavanau in the 1990s.